swaptacular/swpt_accounts/protocol.rst

    other hand, MUST provide enough information to globally identify the account (an IBAN for example).

-.. [#missing-identity] When the account does not have an identity yet, the ``status_flags`` field MUST indicate that the account is an "unreachable account".
+.. [#missing-identity] When the account does not have an identity, it can not accept incoming transfers.

 AccountPurge